image editor output image1850181532 1760374091776.png

 Companies like Microsoft and Catalog are racing to make DNA storage faster and cheaper — the next hard drive may be a molecule.

-Many forward thinking companies are already in the race to make DNA storage technology faster and cheaper.
+Many forward-thinking companies are already in the race to make DNA storage technology faster and cheaper.

-CATALOG, a company by MIT researchers, is actively working on a way to make DNA storage cheaper.
+CATALOG, a company founded by MIT researchers, is actively working on a way to make DNA storage cheaper.

 Twist Bioscience Corporation, Illumina Inc. and Western Digital are also working with Microsoft to revolutionize DNA data storage.